 - Outsource packaging to experienced builders

 Even if you write the best possible software solution in the world, you will need at least some promotion.
 In this case more is actually better.
-At the same time ensure that you build software of good quality, get people involved, and keep growing in a steady comfortable pace.
+At the same time ensure that you build software of good quality, get people involved, and keep growing at a steady comfortable pace.

 - How to get traction for (your) open source project (presentation, PDF)

-How do you further promote your open source tool?
+How do you promote your open source tool?
 Let us know what you are working on and we may cover you in the comments!
 After all, this is about promotion, right?